dotCMS/core/docker/dev-env/README.md

 This image takes all the normal dotCMS docker config switches - keep in mind that the DB and ES come pre-wired, so no need to change those.
 This image also takes the following env variables:

 - `DOTCMS_SOURCE_ENVIRONMENT` : the url for the environment you wish to clone, e.g. https://demo.dotcms.com .
+- `DOTCMS_CLONE_TYPE` : either `dump` or `starter`, defaults to `dump`.
+Set this to dump to take a database dump and asset backup (recommended for large sites).
+Set this to `starter` to force the target environment to generate a starter to download.
 - `DOTCMS_API_TOKEN` : A valid dotCMS API Token from an admin user in the source environment.
 - `DOTCMS_USERNAME_PASSWORD` :  The username:password for an admin user in the source environment.
 - `DOTCMS_DEBUG` :  Run dotCMS in debug mode and listen for a remote debugger on port 8000, defaults to `false`.